mrdonado/speaky-miniplayer/README.md

 Speaky MiniPlayer is a PC desktop app developed with [electron](https://electronjs.org/) and compatible with Windows, MacOS X and Linux.

+## Download

+A pre-release is available for download.
+[Click here](https://github.com/fjrd84/speaky-miniplayer/releases) to open the download page and select the appropriate installer for your operating system.

 ## Features

 - Mini **cover of the album** currently being played, always visible by default